mcgillradar/bugtracker/MANUAL.md

 ## Developer Guide

 We welcome pull requests and contributions to this project.
-In this section, I will explain the general philosphy behind the development, so the codebase is more clear, and to give a better idea of how to extend the code.
+In this section, I will explain the general philosophy behind the development, so the codebase is more clear, and to give a better idea of how to extend the code.

 This program makes heavy use of object-oriented programming in Python.
 Since the application needed to support IRIS, NEXRAD and ODIM_H5 files, I make use of inheritance to allow for resusable code.